LETMETYPEAUSERNAME/Eazy-Stealer/README.md

 ### Installation
 ------------------
 -   1: Run install.bat
--   2: Run Built.bat
+-   2: Run build.bat
--   3: Have fun with your pentesting!
+-   3: The .EXE will be in the dist folder

 ### Requirements
 ------------------